Your Guide to Buying Property in France as an American

 Residency and Legal Status

 Those who already have residency in France may find the property buying process simpler in terms of legal and administrative procedures.
 They likely have a better understanding of the local system, may have established local banking relationships, and potentially have better access to credit options within France.
-In most cases, navigating the French property market will be far easier when one is actually in France rather than working solely through an on-site real estate agent while in the US.
+In most cases, navigating this property market will be far easier when one is actually in France rather than working solely through an on-site real estate agent while in the US.

 Non-residents need to navigate the property search and purchase process largely from abroad, which can involve more complexity in terms of organizing financing, dealing with legal matters, and managing the property remotely.
 They may also face stricter mortgage requirements and possibly higher interest rates.